aesmail/android-motion-query/README.md

-# Android Query
+# Android Motion Query

-Android Query was created to make android development on RubyMotion as enjoyable and productive as possible.
+`android_motion_query` was created to make android development on RubyMotion as enjoyable and productive as possible.
 It also tries to make an android app look just like a ruby app, without losing any native functionality.

-If you don't like dealing with XML layouts and long method names, `android_query` might be for you.
+If you don't like dealing with XML layouts and long method names, `android_motion_query` might be for you.

-`android_query` was inspired by the wonderful [rmq](http://github.com/infinitered/rmq/) gem for iOS.
+`android_motion_query` was inspired by the wonderful [rmq](http://github.com/infinitered/rmq/) gem for iOS.

 ## Installation